gtechsltn/NET9_BlazorServerSide_BankingApp/README.md

 + Run the application locally using dotnet run or the IDE's debug mode.
 + Use Postman or Swagger for API testing (if needed).

+## Testing and Debugging
++ Unit Tests: Write tests for services using xUnit or NUnit.
++ Manual Testing: Test account creation, transactions, and authentication.

 ## Testing for Multiple Environments
 + Development: Test with local database and mock services.
 + Staging: Test in a near-production environment with production-like configurations.